 Challenges at school for gifted and talented children

-Gifted and talented children can face particular challenges when they go to child care, preschool and school, including being younger than peers, learning differently and underachieving.
+Gifted and talented children can face particular challenges when they go to child care, preschool and school.
+These challenges include being younger than peers, learning differently, and underachieving.

 The first step in sorting out these challenges is talking with your child’s teacher.
 You can also talk with other school staff, like the school counsellor, the principal or the student welfare coordinator.